meltwater/mlabs-graphql/docs/README.md

   - To use the explicit `schema` option, register `gqlTypeDefs` and `gqlResolvers` as `null` and pass `schema` normally.
-- If `ctx.state.container` not defined,
+- If `ctx.state.container` is not defined,
   look for `gqlTypeDefs`, `gqlResolvers`, and `gqlSchema` in `ctx.state` and pass to [`createServer`] as `typeDefs`, `resolvers`, and `schema` respectively.